hermannm/devlog-kotlin/README.md

 ## Implementation

-All the methods on `Logger` are `inline`, and don't do anything if the log level is disabled - so you only pay for log field serialization and message concatenation if it's actually logged.
-Inlining the logger methods avoids having to allocate a function object for the lambda argument.
+- All the methods on `Logger` take a lambda argument to build the log, which is only called if the log level is enabled - so you only pay for log field serialization and message concatenation if it's actually logged.
+- `Logger`'s methods are also `inline`, so we avoid the cost of allocating a function object for the lambda argument.

-Elsewhere in the library, we use inline value classes when wrapping Logback APIs, to get as close as possible to a zero-cost abstraction.
+- Elsewhere in the library, we use inline value classes when wrapping Logback APIs, to get as close as possible to a zero-cost abstraction.

 ## Credits